 These plans have a history of fizzling out without warning - even if you have signed up for a set amount of future service.
 Take 4GCommunity for example (our report on that flop); many folks never got their prepaid $$ refunded for services that were cut off before they were used - and then they were stuck with subpar gear that couldn't be re-used on a similar service to boot.

 More recently, another Sprint non-profit provider, freedata.io seemingly disappeared out of thin air without a report of them leaving the market.
-As they were a newer provider to being with, we hope not too many were affected, and haven't been able to get details on what happened or where they went.
+As they were a newer provider to begin with, we hope few were affected, and haven't been able to get details on what happened or where they went.

 Use caution - while these deals are often amazing for those who qualify and/or can use Sprint service to meet their needs, they do come with a history of risk of disappearing suddenly.